meltwater/gen_rmq/README.md

 * durable `gen_amqp_exchange` exchange created or redeclared
 * durable `gen_amqp_in_queue` queue created or redeclared.
 It will be bound to `gen_amqp_exchange` exchange and has a deadletter exchange set to `gen_amqp_exchange.deadletter`
+* on failed rabbitmq connection it will wait for a bit and then reconnect
 * every `handle_message` callback will executed in separate process.
 This can be disabled by setting `concurrency: false` in `init` callback

 For all available options please check [consumer documentation](lib/consumer.ex).